Robbert Snelders is Co-Leader of Cleary Gottlieb’s EMEA Competition Group.

 Counsel in numerous unilateral conduct and other investigations including:

-• Google in an ongoing EU investigation covering virtually all aspects of Google’s business, including its appeal before the EU General Court against a €2.4 billion fine in the Search (Shopping) matter.
+• Google in an EU investigation covering virtually all aspects of Google’s business and related litigation, including its appeals before the CJEU challenging the EC’s Google Search (Shopping) decision.

 • Sony BMG’s successful defense in the 2010 EU investigation of its online licensing arrangements with Apple’s iTunes platform.